The Prophet & The King: A Story About Effective Confrontation

 David finally realized, in a heartfelt way, what he had done and admitted that he was wrong.

-What lesson can we, as entrepreneurs, take away from “The Prophet and the King” story?
+What lesson can we take away from “The Prophet and the King” story?

 A story can be a powerful tool to influence and change behavior, which is especially useful when we need to get hard messages across to people, whether employees, investors, vendors, or customers.

-With the right story, we can engage in those challenging discussions in a way that gives us the best chance to achieve the behavioral change we’re looking for and preserve the relationship.
+With the right story, we can engage in those challenging discussions in a way that gives us the best chance to achieve the influence we’re looking for.

 Sean M. Lyden is CEO of Lyden Communications LLC, a Strategy and Storytelling consultancy that helps entrepreneurs tap into the power of story to grow their business.